 Upcoming Understanding & Analyzing Systemic Racism Trainings

-July 26 - 28 at Loyola University, Rogers Park - registration link to come
+July 26 - 28 at Loyola University, Rogers Park - link to register below

-October 18 - 20 at Catholic Theological Union, Chicago - registration link to come
+October 18 - 20 at Catholic Theological Union, Chicago - link to register below

 Registration Cancellation/Refund Policy: